How to Grow Your Blog and Make Money Using Pinterest

 How else is anyone going to find you?

-Right now, I’m doing 50/50 automated and manual pinning every single day, 7 days a week, and I’m getting steady Pinterest growth and steady blog traffic growth.
-I went from 21,000 monthly views last month, to 32,000 monthly views as of today.
-And I’m only working on Pinterest for a few minutes every day, thanks to Tailwind.
+Right now, I’m doing 70/30 automated and manual pinning every single day, 7 days a week, and I’m getting steady Pinterest growth and steady blog traffic growth.
+And the beautiful part: I’m only working on Pinterest for a few minutes every day, thanks to Tailwind.

-Join Facebook groups and follow their promo schedule to promote your Pins.
+You can also join Facebook groups and follow their promo schedule to promote your new pins.
 My Facebook group has Pinterest promo day on Thursdays, you can join HERE.

 Make Money Using Pinterest